 European exploration of the island of New Guinea started in the 16th century.
 Those first sailing ships arrived in SE Asia in search of the source of the Spice Trade.
 But exploration was limited to coastal areas as the mountainous hinterland was just too daunting for serious exploration.

 The local Melanesian people were christened “Papuan” by the Spanish explorer Don Jorge de Meneses.
-The word being derived from the Malay version pepuah used to describe frizzy hair… The Spanish explorer Yñigo Ortiz de Retez later christened the main island New Guinea (Nueva Guinea) after he noted a resemblance of the local people to those he had seen along the Guinea coast of Africa.
+The word being derived from the Malay word “pepuah” – used to describe frizzy hair… The Spanish explorer Yñigo Ortiz de Retez later christened the main island New Guinea (Nueva Guinea).
+After he noted a resemblance of the local people to those he had seen along the Guinea coast of Africa.

-The Germans being motivated by the copra trade and coconut oil.
+The Germans were motivated by the copra trade and coconut oil.
 While the British just wanted to keep the Germans away from Australia…

-British New Guinea became the Territory of Papua in 1906, when Britain ceded it’s administration to the newly independent Australia.
+In 1906 British New Guinea became the Territory of Papua.
+When Britain ceded it’s administration to the newly independent Australia.

 When WW1 started Australia moved quickly to invade and seize control of German New Guinea.
 Ultimately Australia was given formal control by the League of Nations in 1920.